godotengine/godot-docs/tutorials/animation/2d_skeletal_deform.rst

 used as often, it's difficult to find mainstream software aimed for this.

 One option is to create animations in third-party software such as Spine or Dragonbones.
-From Godot 3.1 onwards, though, this functionality is supported built-in.
+In Godot, though, this functionality is built-in.

 Why would you want to do skeletal animations directly in Godot?
 The answer is that there are many advantages to it: